janrochat/chipwits-forth/c64/README.md

 other disks were 100% recovered according to XoomFloppy, but may have occasional track corruption.

+One of the challenges is, since there was no system time on the C64, there are no timestamps on the disks.
+So it's hard to know which disk is the latest version of the source code.
+We preserved the names on the labels of the disks, which does help, somewhat.

 | Disk                                                                                            | Notes                                                          |
 |-------------------------------------------------------------------------------------------------|----------------------------------------------------------------|
 | bad-cw-joy-and-menu-screen-orig-demo-cws-screen-file-prep-scenario-chopper-cw-master-2-of-3.d64 |                                                                |